Like everybody else I have been fascinated by the Iterated Prisoner's Dilemma (Wikipedia

 I could not resist

 having a go at it myself.
-For a lowly PHP programmer like me this is a rare chance to not just tiptoe on the shoulders of giants (Freeman Dyson!
+For a lowly PHP programmer this is a rare chance to not just tiptoe on the shoulders of giants (Freeman Dyson!
 John Maynard Smith!!) but to play with them as well (the giants not their shoulders).

 The image above shows the trajectory of 2 players after 200 rounds (from left to right) where every downward move indicates a defection.